 The fungus Bridgeoporus nobilissimus can only be found on extremely old, large Abies trees and tree stumps in Oregon, Washington, and northern California.
-As the population Abies trees dwindles due to logging and forest fires, the number of trees large enough to actually support Bridgeoporus nobilissimus has dropped significantly.
+As the population of Abies trees dwindles because of logging and forest fires, the number of trees large enough to support Bridgeoporus nobilissimus has dropped significantly.
 Only 9% of the tree population still exists, which has whittled the fungus population down to 140 mature individuals.

 In May 1903, the first and only Geometer moth of this species was discovered in Faial Island, in the center of the Azores island chain.
 The laurel forest in which it was found has since been destroyed.
 While the Geometer moth is likely already extinct, the existence and propagation of many other subspecies of its family lend hope that there may be more of this species yet to be discovered.